ben-shin/mODEler/README.md

 ```

 ## Shoutout
-Shoutout goes to Sebastian for breaking his arm cycling
+Shoutout goes to Sebastian for breaking his arm cycling -
 I've always been meaning to develop something like this
-as ODEs are typically hard to approach for many initially
+as ODEs are typically hard to approach for many initially,
-and needed an extra pair of hands and another brain to
+and I needed an extra pair of hands and another brain to
 make this happen.
-In this case an extra hand and another
+Well, I guess in this case a single extra
-brain.
-But thanks again for agreeing to it in principle
+hand and another brain.
+But thanks again for agreeing to it
-and donating your time big dog
+in principle and donating your time big dog